TheGitrogServer/thegitrogserver.github.io/docs/basic-loops/instant-speed.md

 ## Requirements

 * A discard outlet in play
-* Empty gravyard and library
+* Empty graveyard and library
 * Unbounded mana
 * An arbitrarily large number of draw triggers on the stack (viä [Koziland](./koziland.md))